lallemel/CharmDimuon-Generator/README.md

 - step 3: NuDimuon-Generator & IceTray (charm hadron decay and interaction, event weight calculation);
 - step 4: PROPOSAL & DoubleTrack-Run (daughter particle propagation, event rate calculation).

+My internship report can be found here for a more detailed description of the project and method and to check my results.

 ## A Word on P-ONE and Dimuons

 The Pacific Ocean Neutrino Experiment, or P-ONE, is a proposed neutrino telescope to be deployed off the coast of British Columbia, Canada.
 The project describes a multi cubic-kilometre Cherenkov detector designed to observe neutrino interactions at energies in the TeV-PeV range.
 The telescope’s unique spatial and temporal resolutions will enable unprecedented identification of the products of these interactions.
 With P-ONE, physicists aim to investigate fundamental particle physics at the PeV scale and uncover previously unknown astronomical phenomena.